When I was 14 years old the adults put me in a biology classroom.

 And my dissection partner was going to be Liz Schumacher, one of the cutest girls in the ninth grade.

 Every day Liz and I cut up the rat, we removed pieces of the rat, and we learned the names for the pieces.

-Liz, on the other hand… well, I guess she didn’t find the situation so romantic…[/text_block]
+Liz, on the other hand, didn’t find rats so romantic.

 And suddenly, it was the story of the dead rat all over again.